ovh/docs/pages/cloud/nutanix/12-activate-licenses-on-byol/guide.en-ca.md

 ---
-title: Manage licences in your cluster of Nutanix on OVHcloud BYOL offer
+title: Managing licences for a Nutanix on OVHcloud BYOL offer
 slug: activate-licence-on-nutanix-byol
 excerpt: 'How to add and remove licences in a Nutanix cluster with the BYOL offer'
 section: Getting started